 2 tsp onion powder

 2 tsp celery seeds

 6 dried bay leaves

 tsp = teaspoon

-Store your Cajun spice mix in an airtight jar out of direct sunlight.
+Store your Cajun spice mix in a cool place in an airtight jar out of direct sunlight.
 Use within 3 months before making more.

-Note: For even more flavour, lightly toast the mustard seeds and peppercorns before grinding and mixing.
+Note: For even more flavour, you could dry toast the peppercorns before grinding and combining.
 Click here for step-by-step information on this.
 (Link opens in new window)

-This regional cuisine is a cosmopolitan mix of many cultures and has influences from as far wide as Asia, Africa, Europe, the Caribbean and even Native American cuisine.
+This regional cuisine is a cosmopolitan blend of many cultures and has influences from as far wide as Asia, Africa, Europe, the Caribbean and even Native American cuisine.

 It arose through the melting pot of immigrants who had been kicked out of Canada and settled in Louisiana.